dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Externally Referenced Files

-Files and data stored externally from the vCon MUST be signed to ensure that they have not been modified.
+Files and data stored externally from the vCon MUST be "signed" to ensure that they have not been modified.
-Objects that refer to a file which is externally stored from the vCon MUST have the parameters: url, alg key, and signature.
+Objects that refer to a file which is externally stored from the vCon MUST have the parameters: url, alg and signature.
 These parameters are defined in the following subsections.
-Section 4 of [LM-OTS] defines the general procedure to sign the bytes which compose the content or payload of the externally referenced file.
+The use of [SHA-512] hash for ensuring that the externnaly referenced data or file has not been modified, is defined in this document.
-Handling of externally referenced files is described in general in [#signing-externally-referenced-files].
+Other methods of ensuring integrity may be added in the future.
-The following subsections define the specific algoritym used and how that signature information is included in a vCon so that the content can be verified.
+The following subsections define how the specific algoritym used and how that signature information is included in a vCon so that the content can be verified.

 ### url